kidonng/scoop-docs/packages/docs/docs/misc/Can-I-Use-Scoop-in-Bash.md

 ## Long Answer

-When you're in bash: if you use Scoop, Powershell needs to be started up every time you call the alias.
+When you're in bash: if you use Scoop, PowerShell needs to be started up every time you call the alias.
 You'll notice that it can take a while.
 So the question is, should you use Scoop in bash?